mlochbaum/BQN/help/deshape_reshape.md

 ## `𝕨 ⥊ 𝕩`: Reshape

-Put all elements of `𝕩` in an array of shape `𝕨`, adding or removing elements if necessary.
+Put all elements of `𝕩` in an array of shape `𝕨`, removing elements or repeating them cyclically if necessary.

 A single element in `𝕩` can be a function, which will be replaced with an appropriate length:
 - `∘` Exact fit